Language selection

 In conclusion, Transport Canada has taken meaningful actions to address Recommendation R14-04.
 The department continues to monitor implementation of the rule and to monitor companies for compliance.
 In addition, TC continues to work with stakeholders [to] take action to reduce the number of uncontrolled movements.

-To gain a deeper understanding of the causes of uncontrolled movements, Transport Canada (TC) reviewed all TSB-reportable occurrences of this type and followed-up with the railway companies as required.
+To gain a deeper understanding of the causes of uncontrolled movements, Transport Canada (TC) reviewed all TSB-reportable occurrences of this type and followed up with the railway companies as required.
 As there is no one measure that can address the numerous scenarios involving uncontrolled movements, TC continued to take action in the following areas:

 In 2018, there were 66 occurrences involving uncontrolled movements, the second-highest in the past 10 years.
 Uncontrolled movements continue to pose a risk to the rail transportation system.
 Despite actions taken, the current defences do not seem sufficient to reduce the number of uncontrolled movements and improve safety.
-Therefore, the Board considers the response to Recommendation R14-04 to be Satisfactory in Part.
+Therefore, the Board considers the responses to Recommendation R14-04 to be Satisfactory in Part.

 Train securement and the prevention of uncontrolled movements continue to be important areas of Transport Canada’s oversight of railway companies.